 My name is Daniel Koziol, K-12 School Counselor at Twin River Public Schools.
 After graduating from Genoa High School, I received my college education through Wayne State College.
-This will be the start of my tenth year in the district, and it has been a privilege to work with such great students here at Twin River.
+This will be the start of my 14th year in the district, and it has been a privilege to work with such great students here at Twin River.

 How you impact young peoples lives in counseling is what I find most enjoyable about my position.
 I believe that every individual in our school system matters and every student has the potential for growth and development.

 My philosophy of school counseling is that the primary function of school counselors is to work directly with students, involving the family (especially parents), the school (students and staff/administration/board) and the community.

 The primary areas of school counseling activities, programs and services are: educational development, career planning and exploration, self knowledge and the skills to interact positively with others.

 Under educational or academic development students will acquire the attitudes, knowledge, and skills that contribute to effective learning in school and across the life span.
 Students will complete school with the academic preparation essential to choose from a wide range of substantial postsecondary options, including college.
 Students will understand the relationship of academics to the world of work, and to life at home and in the community.

 Under career development students will acquire the skills to investigate the world of work in relation to knowledge of self and to make informed career decisions.
 Students will employ strategies to achieve future career goals with success and satisfaction.
 Students will understand the relationship between personal qualities, education, training, and the world of work.

 Under person/social development students will acquire the knowledge, attitudes, and interpersonal skills to help them understand and respect self and others.
 Students will make decisions, set goals, and take necessary action to achieve goals.
 Students will understand safety and survival skills.